 What is pain management?

-At MIC we provide image guided (fluoroscopy and ultrasound) pain management injections to treat inflammatory joint, soft tissue or other chronic pain conditions.
+MIC offers image-guided pain management procedures to help alleviate the pain caused by inflammatory joint, soft tissue or other chronic conditions.

-During these procedures, one of our radiologists uses fluoroscopic or ultrasound guidance to inject a fine needle into the affected area.
-The needle is used to deliver an anesthetic, a small quantity of dye and an anti-inflammatory agent, the most common being a corticosteroid to decrease inflammation and reduce pain.
+During these procedures, our MSK radiologists use image guidance to accurately inject a fine needle into the affected area.
+The needle is used to deliver an anesthetic, a very small quantity of dye and an anti-inflammatory medication, the most common being a corticosteroid to decrease inflammation and reduce pain.

 Common treatment areas include: